GridTools/gridtools/docs/manuals/glossary/glossary.rst

     section :ref:`defining_iteration_space`.

   Halo
     Additional data points around the main compute data.
-Used for :term:`Boundary Conditions<Boundary Condition>` or distributed computations
-    (see :term:`Halo Exchanges<Halo Exchange>`). :term:`Halo` information is
-    also stored in the :term:`Storage Info` to allow correct data :term:`Alignment`.
+Used for boundary conditions or distributed computations (see :term:`Halo Exchanges<Halo Exchange>`). :term:`Halo` information is also stored in the :term:`Storage Info` to allow correct data :term:`Alignment`.
 The size of the :term:`Halo` regions is often described by a :term:`Halo Descriptor`.
+For boundary conditions, see sections :ref:`boundary-conditions` and
+    :ref:`distributed-boundary-conditions`.

   Halo Descriptor
     An object defining the :term:`Halo` regions of a :term:`Computation`.
 See